 The Institute for Local Self-Reliance worked with Zero Waste Associates to prepare Baltimore’s Fair Development Plan for Zero Waste for United Workers of Baltimore.
 The plan was released by United Workers, based in the Curtis Bay section of south Baltimore on February 22, 2020.
 An enthusiastic audience made up of hundreds of community, health, and environmental activists from across the city attended the launch event, along with five members of the Baltimore City Council: Council President Brandon Scott, Vice President Sharon Middleton, and members Ed Reisinger, Mary Pat Clarke, Kristerfer Burnett and Shannon Sneed.

 The presentation of the report and videos was led by United Workers’ young activists, who were also essential in stopping a planned 4,000 ton-per-day garbage incinerator in Curtis Bay in 2016.
 That extraordinary victory lead to the mobilization of the entire city to focus on shutting down the existing garbage incinerator in downtown Baltimore; a city that is among the highest rates of breathing related diseases in the country.
-Baltimore residents spend $55 million annually on health costs related to burning trash.
+The Baltimore incinerator causes $55 million annually in health problems.